panzerdp/dmitripavlutin.com/content/posts/052-javascript-closure/index.md

 ## 2. Scopes nesting

-Let's play a bit more with scopes, and put one scope into another.

-The function `innerFunc()` is nested inside an outer function `outerFunc()`.
+Let's play a bit more with scopes, and nest one scope into another.
+For example, the function `innerFunc()` is nested inside an outer function `outerFunc()`.

 ![The JavaScript scopes can be nested](./images/javascript-nested-scopes.png)